Sv443/geniURL/README.md

 >
 > **Optional URL Parameters:**
 > `?preferLang=en`
-> Sometimes the genius API and geniURL's filtering will rank song translations higher than the original song.
+> The filtering done by the genius API and geniURL will sometimes produce results that are ranked inconsistently.
 This optional parameter can help with that.
 > Specify a [two-character ISO 639-1 language code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) here to tell geniURL to prefer results of that language.
+> Note that this only changes the ranking.
+Results of other languages will still be returned.
 >
 > `?format=json/xml`
 > Use this optional parameter to change the response format from the default (`json`) to `xml`